-Each ASRC member is equipped with an ASRC Searcher AlertForm (SAF) so that he may record his dispatch instructions completely.
+Each ASRC member is equipped with an ASRC Searcher Alert Form (SAF) so that he may record his dispatch instructions completely.
+The Dispatch Officer uses a SAF to organize his briefing for members being called out.

 III.
 THE FIRST RESPONSE PHASE